-Memorial Day is right around the corner, which marks the official start of outdoor boozing season (a.k.a. summer).
-Bevs like piña coladas and frozen daiquiris may be delicious on their own, but they're pretty much the last things you'll want to pair with gut-destroying hot dogs, hamburgers, and grandma's infamous potato salad.
+With summer in full swing we’re right in the midst of outdoor boozing season.
+Bevs like piña coladas and frozen daiquiris may be delicious on their own, but they’re pretty much the last things you’ll want to pair with gut-destroying hot dogs, hamburgers, and grandma’s infamous potato salad.

 If you’re looking for a refreshing, non sugar coma-inducing drink to sip on while binging on food from the grill, look no further than these frozen versions of your well-known cocktails.
 From mojitos and rosé to negronis and Bloody Marys, the list is proof that nearly all of your favorite alcohols can be turned into slushies and served during our warmest months.